ChiaraTagiullo/olympic-power-structure/README.md

 ## 4. Specialization Analysis

-The final step focuses on countries’ specialization in specific sports.
+This step focuses on countries’ specialization in specific sports.

 Key analyses: